ryanczm/Analytic-Musings/notes/fa/fa.md

     * For example, apparently I read on X Hull City who got promoted for 26/27 to EPL really outperformed their XG, and this was a result of their counterattacking style.
 Possible interaction with XG feature?
  * **Bookie odds feature**
     * Key Idea - The Benter boost as per Mack.
 Benter in his paper blended his odds/probs with bookie odds/probs in a logit model.
 Acts as a form of regularization/shrinkage.
     * Other Ideas - Odds dispersion, wrongness, opening vs closing delta.
 Need to do EDA on odds.

-### Other Features

-* **Goal/assist Stats**
-    * E.g A hot streak player on top form (e.g lots of past goals assists) relative to the average can carry a team to win?
-    * Goal/assist spread/dispersion as a predictive feature?
-* **Odds Time Series/Evolution**
-    Odds time series (The Odds API - paid).
-Any signal in how odds evolve over time before gate closure?
-How did odds jump due to some news?
-* **Team Level Match Statistics (non-XG)**
-    * Key idea is that certain teams/managers have certain tactics/styles.
-And certain styles will have advantage over the other.
-So we want to quantify this.
-For example:
-    * Possession - Play possession or sit and counter
-    * Def line height - sit deep in low/midblock vs high press
-    * PPDA - Press high or sit tight
-    * Offsides - Some teams play an offside trap.
-Some teams have fast runners that punish a high line, etc.

-### Non-Modellable Variables

-* **Transfer Impacts**
+Odds time series from bettingiscool (49euro/month).

+### The Discretionary Angle  - Open Problems

+* **The Player/Transfer Problem**
     * We know sometimes a good transfer window can provide a boost to seasons.
     * It is impossible to quantify how good a signing will be with statistics.
-However, I have an idea about this below.
     * E.g PSG signing Kvara in the January window etc
     * A big summer window but all flopping, see Liverpool 25/26 in Slot's second season.
 They replaced both fullbacks with Kerkez and Frimpong, lost Diaz, lost Darwin, replaced with Isak, Ekitike, Wirtz and didn't really kick on.
     * Worth having a transfer list history?
-* **Ingame Tactics**
-    * Managerial impact via smart tactical changes be it inter game switches or intra game switches can change the course of a game, but we cannot capture this with past data.
+* **The Manager Problem**
+    * We know certain managers have skill or alpha.
+They build legacies, they outperform.
+How can we quantify this, especially if they have limited track records?

 ## Research Directions